jadonk/beaglebone-getting-started/Drivers/MacOSX/FTDI/README.txt

 http://www.ftdichip.com/Drivers/VCP/MacOSX/FTDIUSBSerialDriver_v2_2_16.dmg

 I modified the archive by:
-1) copying it to a read/write version using Disk Utility
+1) downloading and mounting the above .dmg file
-2) mounting it and running the 'do_patch.sh' script in this folder (this adds the BeagleBone A3/A4 VID/PID)
+2) running the 'do_patch.sh' script in this folder (this adds the BeagleBone A3/A4 VID/PID)
-3) copying it all back to compressed version using Disk Utility

 I found the file on this page: http://www.ftdichip.com/Drivers/VCP.htm